 The Land and Water Conservation Fund receives up to $900 million a year from offshore oil and natural gas royalties.
 This funding assists national parks in the acquisition of essential lands and provides states with money to invest in local conservation and recreation opportunities.

-The newly-established National Parks and Public Lands Legacy Restoration Fund will address extensive and long overdue maintenance needs.
+The National Parks and Public Land Legacy Restoration Fund addresses extensive and long overdue maintenance and repair needs.

 The Land and Water Conservation Fund gives back to communities by providing grants to protect local lands and waters.

 Are you looking to do business with the National Park Service?
-Learn more on our contracting page for details on how to access and bid on projects.
+Get details on how to access and bid on projects.